Christine at Homegrown Holistic Coaching

 These days, caring for my body looks like:

-Noticing the voice of my inner critic, while allowing for a more compassionate, supportive voice to emerge.
+Noticing the voice of my inner critic, accepting that may always be the first message I hear, but then asking myself for another thought instead.
+I allow for a more compassionate, supportive voice to emerge.

 Choosing to love my body for its energy and strength.
 It a part of who I am and who I hope to become.